pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 Done
 ```

-The output response of the serial port indicates that the OTBR side has received the ping request, and the ot-cli-ftd device has received the ping response returned by OTBR.
+The output response of the serial port indicates that the OTBR side has received the ping request, and the FTD Joiner has received the ping response returned by OTBR.
 The communication between the two devices is normal.

 ### UDP Communication

 The application services provided by OpenThread also include UDP.
 You can use the UDP API to pass information between nodes in the Thread network, or pass information to external networks through the Border Router.
 The detailed introduction of OpenThread's UDP API is in the [OpenThread CLI - UDP Example](https://github.com/openthread/openthread/blob/f7690fe7e9d638341921808cba6a3e695ec0131e/src/cli/README_UDP.md).
-This Codelab will use some of the APIs in it to transmit information between OTBR and ot-cli-ftd.
+This Codelab will use some of the APIs in it to transmit information between OTBR and FTD Joiner.

 First, get the Mesh-Local EID of OTBR.
 This address is also one of the IPv6 addresses of the Thread device, and it can be used to access Thread devices in the same Thread network partition.